 A home inspection is an objective visual examination of the physical structure and systems of a house, from the roof to the foundation.

-The standard home inspector’s report will cover the condition of the home’s heating system; central air conditioning system (temperature permitting); interior plumbing and electrical systems; the roof, attic and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement and structural components.
-A home inspection can include a well or septic inspection.
+The standard home inspector’s report will cover the condition of the home’s heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems, the roof, attic and visible insulation, walls, ceilings, floors, windows and doors, the foundation, basement and structural components.
+A home inspection can include a well or septic inspection as well.
 These are specific inspections by a licensed inspector, for an additional fee.

 3. Why do I need a home inspection?